 Case Name:

 Date:

 Investigating Officer:

 Target Reason for review (tick box)

-New allegation
+New allegation New allegation

 Additional information/witnesses

-Periodic review (Investigation plans should be reviewed periodically)
+Periodic review (Inve estigation plans s should be reviewed periodically)

 Details relating to above

+Update for Complainant and Member

+Last Update [Date] [Method of Communication]

+Next Update [Date]

 Review of targets

-Revised draft report target:
+Revised draft report targe t:

-Revised dispatch of final report date:
+Revised dispatch of final I report date:

 Reason for revisions:

-Approved by Chief Executives
+Date of Next Review

 Approved by Chief Executive:

 Signed: Date:

-Further to my letter of [insert date] and [insert complainant name]'s allegation that you have or may have failed to comply with the Council's Code if Conduct, Standing Orders, Protocol, etc. (the Code).
+Further to my letter of [insert date] and [insert complainant name]'s allegation that you have or may have failed to comply with the Council's Code of Conduct, Standing Orders, Protocol, etc. (the Code).